wieluk/psychopy_linux_installer/README.md

 **Note:**

-- Non-Admin Installation: The `--sudo-mode=continue --user-install` option enables non-admin users to upgrade or reinstall if the packages are already installed.
+- Non-Admin Installation: The `--sudo-mode=continue --install-dir=~/psychopy` option enables non-admin users to upgrade or reinstall if the packages are already installed.
 This option assumes an administrator has previously run the installation.
 - Version Selection: The `--psychopy-version` and `--wxpython-version` options accept specific versions from [PyPI](https://pypi.org), as well as `latest` or `git`.
 Note that `git` versions may be unstable and are generally not recommended.

 ## Examples